Ozy-Viking/twitch_king_of_the_hill/README.md

 http://localhost:28080/subs?server=127.0.0.1
 ```

-#### Reset Count
+#### Subs Reset Count

-You can either use the preconfigured command `!resetsubs` or add reset to the search parameter/s.
+You can either use the pre-configured command `!resetsubs` or add reset to the search parameter/s.

 ```url
 http://localhost:28080/subs?reset